Telšiai: Sports

 The football club FK Mastis Telšiai played in the Lithuanian Football Federation's II league's western zone.
 The team won silver medals in 2012 and qualified for the I Lyga.
 In 2014 team was renamed FK Džiugas.
 The same year the team finished second in the LFF II league's western zone.
 FK Džiugas now plays in the I Lyga.
 Telšiai has a football stadium with a capacity of about 3000.
 It was under reconstruction since 2010 until 2016 in order to meet international requirements.
 The reconstructed stadium was opened on 15 May 2016.
 The LFF Cup final between FK Žalgiris and FK Trakai was the first game in the renewed stadium.

 Telšiai basketball club "Telšiai" was founded in 2012.
 In 2015 the club won the third tier Regional Basketball League title and since 2015–2016 season the team plays in the National Basketball League, in Telšiai Arena for Sports (since 2017).
 The team finished third in 2016–2017 National Basketball League regular season but lost in the quarter-finals.
 In 2017–2018 the team lost in the first round of playoffs.
 One year after in 2019 Telšiai qualified to the League's playoffs and finished third winning bronze medals for the first time in club's history.

 From 1992 until 1998 Telšiai also had men's ice hockey team Germantas which played in the Lithuania Hockey League which is the premier men's ice hockey league in Lithuania.
 In 1996 the team finished first in the regular season but lost in the playoff finals.

 Transport

 An important highway passing through Telšiai is the route A11 highway from Šiauliai to Palanga.
 Trains going on the routes Vilnius–Klaipėda and Radviliškis–Klaipėda pass through the Telšiai railway station.
 Telšiai can also be reached by bus from many Lithuanian cities and smaller towns in Telšiai county.
 Telšiai bus station is located near the city centre.

 Telšiai has a municipal public bus system with seven routes.
-Buses run from 4 am until 11 pm and tickets are sold directly in buses, although there is also an opportunity to buy monthly tickets.
+Buses run from 6 am until 8 pm and tickets are sold directly in buses, although there is also an opportunity to buy monthly tickets.
 Telšiai also has shuttle taxis.

 Demographics

-Ethnic composition in 2011, out of a total of 25 540:
+According to the 2021 census, the city population was 22,642 people, of which: